WSU Symphony Orchestra Concerts

 - Auditions occur on or before the first day of the fall semester.

 - Rehearsals are held Tuesday/Thursday, 2:30-4:20, and Friday, 2:30-3:20.

-WSU Symphony Orchestra auditions for string students will be held Monday, August 20.
-Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time on the bulletin board outside of Dr. Laycock's office (B105).
+WSU Symphony Orchestra auditions for string students will be held Monday, August 19.
+Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time here.
 The orchestra audition will consist of a major scale (two or three octaves) and requested passages to be announced.
 Violinists may choose to audition on either first or second part; some rotation of seating will occur from concert to concert.
-For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or email@example.com.
+For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or firstname.lastname@example.org.

 Woodwind and Brass

-WSU Symphony Orchestra auditions for woodwind and brass students will be held Friday, August 17.
-Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time on the bulletin board outside of Dr. Laycock's office (B105).
+WSU Symphony Orchestra auditions for woodwind and brass students will be held Friday, August 16.
+Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time here.
 The orchestra audition will consist of a major scale (two or three octaves), a prepared solo or orchestral excerpt(s) approximately five minutes in length, and a short passage of sight reading.
-For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or firstname.lastname@example.org.
+For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or email@example.com.

 Wichita State University Symphony Orchestra